piyushdominator2003/PokeFlex-Pokemon-Website-/README.md

-# Create a 'vite@latest' files before adding these files to the to the project folder.
+# Create a 'vite@latest' project before adding these files to the project folder.
 # Once installed the vite project, copy and replace the 'src' and 'images' folder to the project folder.